 - Applicants 16-18 years old

-- Must complete Standard GED Application (attachment A); including items 13-17 plus enclose a copy of you most recent GED score report (do not mail your original score report).
+- Must complete Standard TASC Application (attachment A); including items 13-17 plus enclose a copy of your most recent TASC/GED score report (do not mail your original score report).
 Continue reading for information on previous test scores.

 Mail your completed application to: